-Three quick tips to selecting valuable KPIs for your airline include:
+Three quick tips for selecting valuable KPIs include:

-Every airline and airport has different goals and objectives.
+Every aviation service provider has different goals and objectives.
 One may focus on increased revenue, while another may find that reducing employee turnover is their main objective.
 By asking department heads for their goals, you are essentially getting the department heads to participate in the KPI review process.

 3. Don't over-think key performance indicators

 Every aviation service provider should review their KPIs at least once per year.
 We recommend that safety managers review their safety KPIs at least once per quarter to ensure that their goals are being met.